dOpensource/dsiprouter/docs/use-cases.rst

 .. image:: images/fusionpbx_domain_support.PNG
         :align: center

-After the command is run you should noe be able to see the domains of that PBX in dSIPRouter.
+After the command is run you should now be able to see the domains of that PBX in dSIPRouter.